UKPLab/CARE/docs/source/for_researchers/basics.rst

 CARE for NLP Model Integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For testing NLP models and human-in-the-loop scenarios, please consider the existing NLP model examples integrated in
+For testing NLP models and human-in-the-loop scenarios, CARE provides two main workflows:

-care (highlight summarization and comment sentiment classification) and the extensive guide on
+1. **Real-time NLP during study**: Participants interact with documents that have live NLP annotations.
-:doc:`modifying the frontend <../for_developers/frontend/frontend>` to add other models with different UI elements.
+   See :doc:`modifying the frontend <../for_developers/frontend/frontend>` to add custom UI elements for NLP results.

+2. **Asynchronous preprocessing of documents**: Apply NLP skills to submissions and documents in bulk before or after studies.
+   See :doc:`nlp_skill_application` for detailed instructions on using the skill application interface.

+The preprocesssing workflow is useful for:

+- Pre-processing of NLP results before starting a study, to avoid latency during user interaction
+- NLP requests: Asynchronous, sequential and runs in the background
+- Running multiple files with the same NLP configuration

+For managing and debugging connected NLP models, see the NLP Model Debugging section below.

 User Consent
 ~~~~~~~~~~~~